GrumpsCat/listed/content/posts/particle.md

 ---
-title: "How New Particles Are Made?"
+title: "How New Particles Are Found?"
 subtitle: "Modern Particle Accelerators and the Physics of Discovery"
 date: 2026-02-03
 categories: